AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-getstarted.md

 solution: Customer Journey Analytics
 feature: Basics
 ---
-# Get started with the migration to Customer Journey Analytics
+# Step 1: Get started with the migration to Customer Journey Analytics

 Customer Journey Analytics is the next generation of analytics.
 It allows multi-channel data collection (both online and offline data), combined with powerful report-time processing functionality (through the definition of components and derived fields in data views).